timdechant/desmospy/examples/fourier-shapes/README.md

 ## Desmos Expressions

-FFT converts the time-domain (or in our case, the 2D space domain) points into frequency components.
+FFT converts the time-domain points (as a 2D sequence) into frequency components.

 Each frequency component is define by three values: magnitude $m_i$, frequency $f_i$, and starting phase/angle $p_i$.